 Regardless of the reasons for a visit to a sanatorium, “vacation” is a different concept today than it was in Soviet Russia.
 As metal fitter S. Antonov wrote in a newspaper column in 1966, “I receive my vacation once a year and I try not to waste a single day of it in idleness.”

-Atlas Obscura has a selection of images from Omidi’s book, which was released today.
+Atlas Obscura has a selection of images from Omidi’s book below.